dewslyse/mv-leaderboard-app/README.md

 # Leaderboard

 > This website displays scores submitted by different players.
-It also alow you to submit a score.
+It also allows you to submit a score.
+Scores submission and display is based on the [Leaderboard API service](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3).

 ## Screenshot